MarlinFirmware/MarlinDocumentation/_configuration/2.0.9/laser_spindle.md

 category: [ configuration, hardware ]
 ---

-{% alert info %}
-This document is based on Marlin 2.0.9.x
+{% alert info %}This document is based on Marlin 2.0.9.x{% endalert %}
-{% endalert %}

 ---
 Laser features and other related options are enabled when `LASER_FEATURE` is defined in `Configuration_adv.h`.